Multi-project wafer service

 With the MPW arrangement, different chip designs are aggregated on a wafer, with perhaps a different number of designs/projects per wafer.
-This is made possible with novel mask making and exposure systems in photolithography during IC manufacturing.
+This is made possible by novel mask-making and exposure systems in photolithography during IC manufacturing.
 MPW builds upon the older MPC procedures and enables more effective support for different phases and needs of manufacturing volumes of different designs/projects.
-MPW arrangement support education, research of new circuit architectures and structures, prototyping and even small volume production.
+MPW arrangement support education, research of new circuit architectures and structures, prototyping, and even small-volume production.

 A multi-project wafer consisting of several different unequal number of designs/projects.

 Worldwide, several MPW services are available from companies, semiconductor foundries and from government-supported institutions.
 Originally both MPC and MPW arrangements were introduced for integrated circuit (IC) education and research; some MPC/MPW services/gateways are aimed for non-commercial use only.
 Currently MPC/MPW services are effectively used for system on a chip integration.
 Selecting the right service platform at the prototyping phase ensures gradual scaling up production via MPW services taking into account the rules of the selected service.

 MPC/MPW arrangements have also been applied to microelectromechanical systems (MEMS), integrated photonics like photonics fabrication including also other materials than silicon like InP, flexible electronics, microfluidics and even chiplets.

 A refinement of MPW is multi-layer mask (MLM) arrangement, where a limited number of masks (e.g. 4) are changed during manufacturing at exposure phase.
 The rest of the masks are the same from the chip to chip on the whole wafer.
 MLM approach is well suited for several specific cases: